 We want to support these parents and siblings and also protect all children and keep them safe from injury.

-Kidsafe estimates that one child each week presents with a button (sometimes called disc) battery related injury.
-Swallowing button batteries often occurs with children under the age of five, however there have been cases involving children up to the age of 12.
+In Australia, more than one child each month sustains a time-critical or severe injury related to swallowing or inserting (into nose or ears) a button battery, with children under the age of five being at greatest risk.
+However there have been cases involving children up to the age of 12.

 Button batteries present a problem whether they are ingested or inserted in an ear or nose; wherever they have prolonged local contact with the body.
 Damage occurs when the battery charge generates a chemical reaction that causes a localised caustic injury – a burn.

 It is vital to detect a swallowed battery as soon as possible because of the nature of the threat involved.
 Depending on their size, button batteries have a tendency to lodge in the oesophagus (food pipe).
 Damage can begin after only one to two hours.